Skip to main content

 No, it's always free.
 You can also find the source of all the contents here.

-1. Subscribe the annual subscription.
+1. Subscribe to the annual subscription in the standard RedirectWeb app.

 2. Immediately cancel the subscription by going to the Settings app, searching for "Subscriptions", tapping on this app, and selecting "Cancel Subscription".
 This lets you enjoy the free trial without any commitment.